steffen-wedig/steffen-wedig.github.io/content/projects.md

   - block: markdown
     content:
       title: Prior Potentials for Stable Molecular Dynamics Simulations with Machine Learning Force Fields
-      subtitle: Master's Thesis at the Chair for Multiscale Modeling of Fluid Materials - Prof. Julija Zavadlav - 6 mo.
+      subtitle: Masters thesis at the Chair for Multiscale Modeling of Fluid Materials - Prof. Julija Zavadlav - 6 mo.
       text: |
       Training ML potentials top-down requires running MD simulations with during training to compare the observables from simulation with experimental values.
 However, untrained ML potentials can cause MD simualations to destabilize.
-In my master's thesis, I developed Delta-Learning methods for combining the stability of empirical force fields and and the accuracy of ML interatomic potentials.
+In my masters thesis, I developed Delta-Learning methods for combining the stability of empirical force fields and and the accuracy of ML interatomic potentials.
 From a statistical perspective, this Delta Learning approach can be seen as placing a prior (the classical force field) on the phase space distribution.
 Further, I reviewed different measures of stability of MD simulations, and investigated parameters that influence the quality of both the classical and ML potentials - e.g. the functional form of the prior.
 The project was developed with JAX, JAX M.D., and the chemtrain library.
   - block: markdown
     content:
       title: Active Learning of Equivariant Graph Neural Network Potentials for Metal-Organic Frameworks